Erudika/para/README.md

 [![Join the chat at https://gitter.im/Erudika/para](https://badges.gitter.im/Erudika/para.svg)](https://gitter.im/Erudika/para?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**Para** was designed as a simple and modular backend framework for object persistence and retrieval.
+**Para** is a simple and modular backend framework for object persistence and retrieval.
-It helps you build applications faster by taking care of the backend.
-It works on three levels - objects are stored in a NoSQL data store or any old relational database, then automatically indexed by a search engine and finally, cached.
+It helps you build and prototype applications faster by taking care of backend operations.
+It can be a part of your JVM-based application or it can be deployed a standalone, multitenant API server with multiple applications and clients connecting to it.

 The name "pára" means "steam" in Bulgarian.
 And just like steam is used to power stuff, you can use Para to power your mobile or web application backend.

-**Para** can be used as a direct dependency to your JVM-based application or as a standalone API server with multiple applications and clients connecting to it.

 See how **Para** [compares to other open source backend frameworks](https://erudika.com/blog/2015/10/21/backend-frameworks-usergrid-loopback-para-baasbox-deployd-telepat/).

+**This project is fully funded and supported by [Erudika](https://erudika.com) - an independent, bootstrapped company.**

 ### Features

-- RESTful JSON API secured with Amazon's Signature 4 algorithm
+- RESTful JSON API secured with Amazon's Signature V4 algorithm
 - Database-agnostic, designed for scalable data stores (DynamoDB, Cassandra, MongoDB, etc.)
-- Full-text search (Lucene by default, Elasticsearch plugin)
+- Full-text search (Lucene, Elasticsearch)
-- Distributed object cache (Hazelcast by default)
+- Distributed object cache (Hazelcast)
-- Multi-tenancy support - each app has its own table, index and cache
+- Multitenancy - each app has its own table, index and cache
 - IoT support and integration with AWS and Azure
 - Flexible security based on Spring Security (LDAP, social login, CSRF protection, etc.)
 - Stateless client authentication with JSON Web Tokens (JWT)